pjworrall/blue/README.md

 So this project plans to have privacy by design.
 It will do that by adopting the design princples of Sir Tim Berners Lee's [SOLID](https://solidproject.org/).

+# Output/Goals

+The project plans to provide the following, means to:

+* publish data about a gut microbiome analysis

+* receive and store data about one's gut microbiome

+* link the gut microbiome data with knowledge about the neurological influences it has

+* link the gut microbiome data with knowledge about the foods that feed it

+It will also provide:

+* An App to view the data and provide and revoke  consent for others to access it

+* A system that, with consent, consumes microbiome data for analysis over a population and removes data when constent is revoked

+# Technology

+The solution will use open, interoperable, standards using [SOLID](https://solidproject.org/) as a design pattern and existing data definitions/schema/ontologies where they exist.